Introduction to Spoken Japanese I

 Textbooks: Genki I & II (Lesson 1- 14) will be covered.

 Beginning Japanese III

 This course is a continuation of JPAN 012 and is focused on the development of the elementary grammatical structures of the Japanese language through aural-oral practices.
 The course also aims at development of the four basic skills: listening, speaking, reading, and writing.
 The course also introduces aspects of Japanese culture and customs, knowledge of which is necessary for behaving in a socio-culturally appropriate manner.
-Students will learn and practice skills to communicate in situations they might face in real life, such as making a hotel reservation, buying a train ticket, looking for housing, inviting someone to their homes, asking and giving instructions, and cheering up and encouraging others.
+Students will learn and practice skills to communicate in situations they might face in real life.
+Example topics and functions are travel, part-time job, work, asking for favors, asking permission, stating your intension/opinion, reporting what you heard, and various speech styles including けいご(respectful speech).

 Intermediate Japanese I

 This course is a continuation of JPAN 112.
 Students will learn about Japanese culture and society through readings on various topics, including geography, language, technology, sports, and food in Japan.
 They will also learn to communicate their ideas and opinions by discussing and writing in Japanese, while solidifying the grammar, vocabulary and kanji foundation built at the beginning level.

 Textbook: Tobira: Gateway to Advanced Japanese (Unit 1-Unit 5).
 Kanji: reproduction-approx.330/recognitio-approx.450

 Intermediate Japanese III